Trump says he has nearly $500 million in cash but doesn't want to use it to pay New York judgment

-NEW YORK — (AP) — Donald Trump claimed Friday to have almost a half-billion dollars in cash but said he'd rather spend the money on his presidential run than on the $454 million civil fraud judgment against him in New York.
+NEW YORK — (AP) — Donald Trump claimed on Friday to have almost a half-billion dollars in cash but said he'd rather spend it on his presidential run than on the $454 million civil fraud judgment against him in New York.
+The former president vowed to fight the verdict "all the way up to the U.S. Supreme Court if necessary" as the state gears up to potentially seize some of his assets if he doesn't pay the hefty tab.

 As recently as Thursday, Trump's lawyers reiterated in court filings that they were having difficulty obtaining a bond covering the judgment because underwriters insisted on cash, stocks or other liquid assets instead of real estate as collateral.
 More than 30 bonding companies rejected their entreaties, they said.